centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

         #nohup /usr/share/centreon-bi/etl/eventStatisticsBuilder.pl -r --events-only > /var/log/centreon-bi/rebuild_events.log &

-    *Execution time: Depending on the monitoring perimeter and the number of events: several hours but normally not be longer than 24 hours.
+    *Execution time: Depending on the monitoring perimeter and the number of events: several hours but normally not longer than 24 hours.
 In excess of this limit, please contact the Centreon support team.*

 -   Rebuild the availability tables, starting from the day where the last data was present.
-Check the mod_bi_hostavailability and mod_bi_serviceavailability date returned by the plugin for the lastest build data:
+Check the mod_bi_hostavailability and mod_bi_serviceavailability date returned by the plugin for the latest build data:

         #nohup /usr/share/centreon-bi/etl/eventStatisticsBuilder.pl -r --no-purge --availability-only -s $date_start$ -e $date_end$ > /var/log/centreon-bi/rebuild_availability.log &